wp-plugins/quiz-master-next/readme.txt

 Tags: quiz, test, score, survey, contact, form, email, answer, question Requires at least: 3.3
 Tested up to: 3.8.1
-Stable tag: 1.7.1
+Stable tag: 1.8.1
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Use this plugin to add multiple quizzes, tests, surveys, or contact forms to your website.

 == Description ==

 Use this plugin to add multiple quizzes, tests, and surveys to your website.
 This plugin allows for unlimited quizzes each with unlimited amount of questions.
 The plugin allows you to create the quiz, add it to any page using a customized shortcode, allows the user to take the quiz, and then saves the results.
+You can set up what the user sees after he or she takes the quiz based on the user's score.
+You can also have the plugin create a certificate for the user as well!

 = Features =

 * Allows for Unlimited Quizzes, Tests, Surveys, Contact Forms, etc..
 * Allows for Unlimited Questions in each Quiz
+* Allows for Unlimited landing pages for each quiz based on the user's score
+* Allows for you to create certificates for the user
 * Can use HTML for questions
 * Can embed Youtube videos in questions
 * Can ask for user's contact information at beginning or end of quiz